 All I can say about this unique cake is that it's very, very good.
-Incredibly moist, sweet and fudgy, it's mixed in the food processor!
-And the potato is used raw, so there's no cooking, and waiting for it to cool.
-A super simple batter.
+It's incredibly moist, sweet and fudgy—it's mixed in the food processor!
+The potato is used raw, so there's no cooking or waiting for it to cool.
+It's a super simple batter.
 The chocolate peanut butter frosting is just, literally, the icing on this fabulous cake.

 As I bake a lot, so I like to find recipes that have unique flavor combinations.
 A chocolate cake with a grated potato in the batter certainly caught my attention.
-And I'm glad it did.
+As did the fact that is a one-bowl batter made entirely in the food processor.

-I've made many things with potatoes, like bread and rolls, but it always involved them being baked.
+I've made many things with all types of potatoes, regular and sweet, like this sweet potato pound cake, but it always involved them being baked and mashed.
 And truthfully, it's an extra step that I'm not a fan of.
 So that's the reason why I originally dived into this recipe.

 The potato